Top 10 Best Sites

 Well, after three years of sporadic (and, admittedly, sometimes obsessive) online profile browsing, I can sum it up as follows:

-Everyone appears to be a positive, cheerful soul in exactly the same ways — the words “easygoing” and “upbeat” being the most ubiquitous (with the incorrect “easy going and “up beat” slipping right past the spell check).
+Everyone appears to be a positive, cheerful soul in exactly the same ways — the words “easygoing” and “upbeat” being the most ubiquitous on dating profiles.
+Meanwhile the incorrect “easy going and “up beat” slipping right past the spellcheck.